yyyaohhh/tp/docs/DeveloperGuide.md

 **Overview:**<br>

-The `calculateCAP` command is used to calculate the Cumulative Average Point (CAP) of all valid modules in the module planner, using their grade points and modular credits. <br>
+The `calculateCAP` command is used to calculate the Cumulative Average Point (CAP) of all valid modules in the module plan, using their grade points and modular credits. <br>

 The format of the `calculateCAP` command can be found [here](https://ay2324s1-cs2103t-t13-0.github.io/tp/UserGuide.html#calculating-the-total-current-cap-calculatecap).<br>